getify/You-Dont-Know-JS/up & going/ch1.md

 If you tried to assign any different value to `TAX_RATE` after that first declaration, your program would fail with an error.
 That kind of "protection" against mistakes is similar to the static-typing *type* enforcement enthusiasm, so you can see why it's attractive in other languages!

-**Note:** For more information about how different values in variables can be used in your programs, see the *"Types & Grammar"* title of this book series.
+**Note:** For more information about how different values in variables can be used in your programs, see the *Types & Grammar* title of this series.

 ## Blocks